heroku/heroku-buildpack-multi/README.md

 # Heroku buildpack: multi

 This buildpack has been deprecated, as the associated functionality exists natively on the Heroku platform.
-Please refer to https://devcenter.heroku.com/articles/buildpacks for documentation.
+Please refer to https://devcenter.heroku.com/articles/buildpacks and https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app for documentation.

 Common use cases are: